spencertiberi/manual50/notes/thecs50apclassroom.md

   - In later problems, students have to work with databases and backend.
 4. Algorithms
   - The Create tasks requires students to identify an algorithm and an abstraction.
   - CS50 likes to define algorithms as what turns input into output.
-The abstraction is defining this who process.
+The abstraction is defining this whole process.
   <br>
   <img src="abstraction0.png" width="300">
   - “The development, use, and analysis of algorithms are some of the most fundamental aspects of computing.
 Students in this course... **develop and express original algorithms**, they implement algorithms in a language, and they analyze algorithms analytically and empirically.”